E-commerce

 Legal notices

-Terms and conditions, privacy policy, right of withdrawal: version by market if necessary.
+Terms and Conditions, privacy policy, right of withdrawal: version them by market if necessary.

 Regulated markets

-Alcohol, health, gambling: age or prescription verification features may be required.
+Alcohol, health, games: age verification or prescription verification features may be required.

 Performance by region

-CDN and regional hosting: the perceived “functionality” includes loading speed.
+CDN and regional hosting: the perceived “feature” includes loading speed.

 Prices shown incl. / excl. tax

-Depending on the B2B or B2C audience and country, display obligations vary: configure views without manually duplicating the entire catalog.
+Depending on B2B or B2C audience and country, the display requirement varies: configure the views without manually duplicating the entire catalog.

 Geographic restrictions

-Block sales to certain countries for licensing or shipping reasons: cart and checkout filters must be tested exhaustively.
+Block sales to certain countries for licensing or shipping reasons: cart and checkout filters to test thoroughly.

 Localized legal content

-Manufacturer notices, sorting pictograms, instructions: display on the product page without weighing down the purchase journey.
+Manufacturer information, sorting icons, instructions: display on the product page without weighing down the purchase journey.

-SSL, PCI compliance for payments, login attempt limiting, backups: all requirements that are not visible from a marketing perspective but determine business continuity.
+SSL, PCI compliance for payments, login attempt limiting, backups: all these are requirements that are not visible from a marketing perspective but determine business continuity.

 SSO and MFA